 AGIA is a third-party insurance marketing and administration company that has been managing benefit programs for affinity groups for more than 60 years.
 While they started as a small insurance agency, they now work with over 100 affinity groups representing 30 million members.
-As an insurance administrator, it’s important for AGIA to provide clear information on potentially complex subjects to the customers and prospects who contact their call centers.
+As an insurance administrator in the financials sector, it’s important for AGIA to provide clear information on potentially complex subjects to the customers and prospects who contact their call centers.

 One major challenge AGIA has encountered is making sure that customer-facing associates are up-to-date with the latest policies and procedures, and that they’re able to quickly and confidently answer questions over the phone.
 The stakes for accurate information are high: when agents provide inaccurate information resulting in errors, the company can incur significant expenses in remediation and re-work.

 Before 2017, AGIA was using Microsoft’s SharePoint to manage the information their associates needed.
 However, because they didn’t have a designated SharePoint owner, they began running into issues keeping information in the platform consistent and up-to-date.
 Additionally, SharePoint was becoming difficult to navigate, causing associates to pull outdated or non-applicable information or to pause their conversations with customers to look up files.
 The errors caused by these navigation challenges were costing AGIA, and the delays required to look up information were negatively impacting the customer experience.
 AGIA’s Telephone Sales & Services division realized they needed to find another knowledge sharing solution.

 When AGIA began searching for a new knowledge management solution in 2016, Bloomfire quickly stood out.
 “Of all the tools we explored, we knew right away that Bloomfire was the easiest to use and implement,” says Tammy Shelman, Vice President, Member Experience.
 “We loved the possibilities Bloomfire offered; we could customize [the platform] and give everyone their own experience.”